 - connective tissue diseases

 All risk factors are not created equal.
 Diabetes and smoking are the biggest risk factors for periodontal disease, increasing the occurrence, severity, and speed of onset and progression.
-The No. 1 systemic condition that increases susceptibility to periodontal disease is diabetes.
-The No. 1 systemic condition adversely affected by periodontal disease is also diabetes.
+The number one systemic condition that increases susceptibility to periodontal disease is diabetes.
+The number one systemic condition adversely affected by periodontal disease is also diabetes.

 Poorly controlled diabetic people have a much higher incidence of diabetic complications including heart attack, stroke, blindness, kidney failure, and periodontal disease.
 Hyperglycemia leads to gum tissue breakdown, decreased ability of the body to defend itself against the pathogenic bacteria, and a reduced ability to repair damaged gum tissues.
 Unfortunately, periodontal disease also contributes to poor glycemic control by increasing insulin resistance, creating a vicious cycle.

-Smoking is the No. 1 environmental and behavioral risk factor for periodontal disease, increasing the rate of bone resorption, chronic inflammation, and suppression of antibodies, which facilitates bacterial flourishing.
+Smoking is the number one environmental and behavioral risk factor for periodontal disease, increasing the rate of bone resorption, chronic inflammation, and suppression of antibodies, which facilitates bacterial flourishing.
 Other risk factors play important roles as well.
 Many common medications contribute to xerostomia, reducing the protective properties of saliva.